panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 I am impressed by the expressiveness of React hooks.
 You can do so much by writing so little.

 But the brevity of hooks has a price &mdash; they're relatively difficult to get started.
-This is true for `useEffect()` &mdash; the hook that manages side-effects in functional React components.
+Especially `useEffect()` &mdash; the hook that manages side-effects in functional React components.

-In this post, you'll find everything to understand and start using `useEffect()` hook.
+In this post, you'll learn how and when to use `useEffect()` hook.

 ## 1. *useEffect()* is for side-effects